revbayes/revbayes.github.io/tutorials/chromo/index.md

 ----------------------------------------

-The ChromEvol model described above is actually a class of models; for example we could exclude demi-polyploidization by fixing it’s rate to 0.
+The ChromEvol model described above is actually a class of models; for example we could exclude demi-polyploidization by fixing it's rate to 0.
 A common use for different models of chromosome evolution is to test hypotheses.
 For example, are polyploidization events occuring primarily at speciation events and possibly driving diversification, or do polyploidization events occur within lineages and unassociated with lineage splitting?
-To answer this, one could use ‘RevBayes‘ to set up two different models, one allowing cladogenetic polyploidization (see Section [subsect:clado_simple]) and a second using a model with only anagenetic polyploidization (like the ChromEvol model described above).
+To answer this, one could use RevBayes to set up two different models, one allowing cladogenetic polyploidization (see Section [subsect:clado_simple]) and a second using a model with only anagenetic polyploidization (like the ChromEvol model described above).
 One could then calculate a Bayes factor to compare which model better explained the observed data.
-See the ‘RevBayes‘ tutorial **Compute Marginal Likelihoods to Select Between Models** for more information on how to calculate Bayes factors in ‘RevBayes‘.
+See the RevBayes tutorial **Compute Marginal Likelihoods to Select Between Models** for more information on how to calculate Bayes factors in RevBayes.

-Another option in ‘RevBayes‘ is to use Bayesian model averaging.
+Another option in RevBayes is to use Bayesian model averaging.
 Out of the class of all chromosome evolution models described here, it is possible that no single model will adequately describe the chromosome evolution of a given clade.
 To explore the entire space of all possible